 ii.
 Verify that the LCPs are running.
-For example, the following output shows under LCPHost and LCPStateSoft columns that the LCP is running and connected to the OpenVault server (ready) on the active HA node (node1) and running in standby mode (disconnected) on the standby HA node (node2):
+For example, the following output shows under LCPHost and LCPStateSoft columns that the LCP is running and connected to the OpenVault server (ready) on the active HA node (node1) and running in disconnected mode (disconnected) on the failover node (node2):